Sacramento Downtown Riverfront Streetcar Project

 Click to expand

 Recent Project Updates

 After discussions between staff from SacRT and both Cities (Sacramento and West Sacramento), a revised alignment between Sacramento Valley Station (SVS) and Sutter Health Park in West Sacramento was proposed.
-Service would be provided by a single Siemens S700 vehicle that would travel between Sutter Health Park and SVS by constructing new track from Sutter Health Park across the Tower Bridge, along Capitol Mall, then south on 3rd Street to N Street.
-Double tracks would be installed on N Street from 3rd Street and connect to the existing light rail system at 7th and 8th Streets.
-The proposed Streetcar Project route would use the existing light rail track from 7th and 8th Streets to the SVS.
-The Streetcar Project would add new streetcar stations at Sutter Health Park, Capitol Mall and a station along N Street.
-The revised route would require significant modifications to the existing environmental documents and design documents.
+Service will be provided by a single Siemens S700 vehicle that will travel between Sutter Health Park and SVS by constructing new track from Sutter Health Park across the Tower Bridge, along Capitol Mall, then south on 3rd Street to N Street.
+Double tracks will be installed on N Street from 3rd Street and connect to the existing light rail system at 7th and 8th Streets.
+The proposed Streetcar Project route will use the existing light rail track from 7th and 8th Streets to the SVS.
+The Streetcar Project will add new streetcar stations at Sutter Health Park, Capitol Mall and a station along N Street.
+The revised route will require significant modifications to the existing environmental documents and design documents.

-The revised N Street alignment would connect the new track to the existing SacRT Light Rail system, enabling future projects that may extend the Light Rail system into West Sacramento and beyond.
-It would also provide more direct access from West Sacramento to the state buildings in downtown Sacramento, the Crocker Art Museum, and future Sacramento Commons.
-In addition, this alignment would not be impacted by any future City of Sacramento projects at the SVS or along 3rd Street, including the planned rebuild of the I-5 on ramp and future work on the I Street Bridge.
-Also, traffic and at-grade crossings impacts would be less significant since the alignment would not include the grade crossing of the I Street Bridge entrance.
+The revised N Street alignment will connect the new track to the existing SacRT Light Rail system, enabling future projects that may extend the Light Rail system into West Sacramento and beyond.
+It will also provide more direct access from West Sacramento to the state buildings in downtown Sacramento, the Crocker Art Museum, and future Sacramento Commons.
+In addition, this alignment will not be impacted by any future City of Sacramento projects at the SVS or along 3rd Street, including the planned rebuild of the I-5 on ramp and future work on the I Street Bridge.
+Also, traffic and at-grade crossings impacts will be less significant since the alignment would not include the grade crossing of the I Street Bridge entrance.

 Project Quick Facts